 Have you heard that we should be eating our foods according to their season?
 It’s called Seasonal Eating.

+It’s not just some newfangled fad.
+Eating seasonal produce is a way to tap into mother nature’s bountiful harvest and give your body the best of the best.
 I’m sure you have heard of it in passing, or maybe there was an article you saw on your phone once that you then forgot about.
-But, there are many benefits to eating food while it’s in season, as opposed to eating those foods year-round.
+But, there are many benefits to eating food while it’s in season, as opposed to eating those foods year-round (read this to learn surprising ways to eat more vegetables!).

 The Benefits of Eating Seasonal Foods

 Ayurvedic medicine practices eating foods only in season and claim it to help prevent disease and maintain your overall health.
 Why are these foods more healthy?
+Remember how grandma always had the juiciest tomatoes in summer and the most comforting stews in winter?
+It wasn’t magic, it was seasonal eating!
+Ayurveda, this ancient Indian wisdom thing, calls it “ritucharya,” which basically means “eating in tune with the rhythm of the year.”
 Because when grown in season, they are more nutritionally dense.
 This is because, when grown in its proper season, the crop follows normal (instead of forced) growing and ripening rhythms.
 Thus, the food is naturally better for you.
 There was even a study done about this on broccoli.
-Read it here.

 When food is artificially grown and ripened, the foods are naturally not as nutritionally dense.
 As well, the ripening process is often sped up to keep up with the high demand for crops, this always makes foods less nutritious for us.

 And, did you know what when food is grown out of season, it also gets treated with post-harvest treatments and ripening agents?
 This coats your food in chemicals and gases, and an edible film to protect the food during this process.
 You know what I’m talking about, you’ve seen it on apples most likely.
-Who wants that in their tummies?
+Who wants to put that in their bodies?

 It’s Not Only For Your Health